TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/StaticMethods.rst

 abstracted within the class hierarchy since multiple different class hierarchies have the same challenge.
 Good static methods contain helper code like dedicated array manipulations or string operations.
-This is why the majority of static utility classes is located within the Core extension in the Core and other extension have little number of utility classes.
+This is why the majority of static utility classes is located within the `Core`:pn: extension in the `Core`:pn: and other extension have little number of utility classes.

 Good static methods calls are not “mocked away” in unit tests of a